SAP-samples/codejam-cap-llm/exercises/03-deploy-llm/README.md

 ![Scenarios 2/2](assets/2024-07-22_13-04-27.png)

 👉 Copy the name of the model you want to deploy the proxy for.
-In this CodeJam we will use gpt-4.
+In this CodeJam you will use gpt-4.
-After that we will create a configuration.
+After that, you will create a configuration.

 ![Available models](assets/2024-07-22_13-04-40.png)